tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 See the [Search orders](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-search/specs.yaml#/order-search/searchRoute) endpoint:

-* Use the `lines.lastUpdatedAt` field to filter the order lines that have been changed.
+* Use the `data.lines.lastUpdatedAt` field to filter the order lines that have been changed, when `lines.lastUpdatedAt` is greater than `lastUpdatedAfter`.
-* Use the `status` field to filter on order process and logistics status.
+* Use the `data.lines.status` fields to filter the order lines on `processStatus`, `inProgressStatus`, `logisticsStatus` and `deliveryLineStatus` fields.

 See the [Search shipments](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment/specs.yaml#/shipment/searchShipmentsRoute) endpoint:

-* Use the `lines.meta.lastUpdatedAt` to filter the shipment lines that have been changed.
+* Use the `data.lines.meta.lastUpdatedAt` to filter the shipment lines that have been changed.
-* Use the `status` field to filter on shipment process and logistics status.
+* Use the `data.status` field to filter on shipment process and logistics status sub fields.

 ## Step 3.
 Persist the `lastUpdatedAt` for the next polling request